citp/privacy-policy-historical/a/as/asi/asian-girls-online.com.md

-> *The following text is extracted and transformed from the asian-girls-online.com privacy policy that was archived on 2011-12-27.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111227124013id_/http%3A//www.asian-girls-online.com/privacy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the asian-girls-online.com privacy policy that was archived on 2012-04-11.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120411020034id_/http%3A//www.asian-girls-online.com/privacy.php) for the most accurate reproduction.*

-# Asian-Girls-Online | Meet beautiful Asian brides now!
+# None

 Protecting your privacy is very important to us; so we do not sell your personal information and will only use it for obvious, legitimate business purposes.